prashant-coneio/pinwheel-astro/src/content/features/index.md

         icon: tool  #icon package react-feather-icon [https://feathericons.com/]

   feature_service:
-    title: We offer AI-powered technology solutions for any country on the globe.
+    title: We Offer AI-powered Technology Solutions for any Country on the Globe.
-    description: Our AI powered compliance platform offers understanding of 15000 global laws in affecting cross-border trade in a simplified manner.
-For instance, for exporting sugar from India we would need to comply with complex requirements as mentioned in the image.
+    description: Our AI powered compliance platform offers understanding of 15000+ global laws and simplifying cross-border trade.
+For instance, when exporting sugar from India, it's crucial to follow the detailed requirements shown in the image.
     image: "/images/features/feature-img-5.png"
     list:
-      - Supporting more than 200 countries world
+      - Supporting 200+ countries worldwide
-      - More than 15000 cross border laws covering events to be done for the cross border trades
+      - 15000+ cross border for trade events
-      - HS classification, import control, export control, rules of origin covered
+      - Covering HS Classification, Import Control, Export Control and Rules of Origin
     buttons:
       - label: Download The Theme
         link: "https://themefisher.com/astro-themes/pinwheel-astro"